Independent Advisory Council to the NDIS

 Our acknowledgement and commitment to accessibility

-The Independent Advisory Council (IAC) Annual Report is made possible thanks to the efforts of people with disability.
-This report acknowledges and pays respects to fellow Australians with disability.
+The Independent Advisory Council (IAC)’s Year in Review is made possible thanks to the efforts of people with disability.
+We acknowledge and pay respects to fellow Australians with disability.

 We also acknowledge the Traditional Owners and Custodians of the country throughout Australia, and their continuing connection to land, sea, and community.
 We pay our respects to their Elders, past and present.